Glossary

 Importance of Scalability

 Scalability is vital because it ensures that AI systems remain effective and reliable as they grow.
 A scalable system can adapt to changing needs without significant performance degradation or requiring a complete redesign.
 This adaptability is crucial in dynamic fields such as AI in Healthcare solutions, finance, and autonomous vehicles, where the volume of data and user interaction can increase rapidly and unpredictably.
 Platforms and models designed with scalability in mind, like Ultralytics YOLO object detection models or the Ultralytics HUB platform, can better meet diverse and expanding user requirements, ensuring long-term viability and efficiency.
+Without scalability, an AI solution might perform well initially but fail when faced with larger loads, hindering its practical application.

 Applications in AI and Machine Learning

 Scalability is fundamental across numerous AI and ML applications.
-Here are a couple of examples demonstrating its importance:
+Here are a couple of concrete examples demonstrating its importance:

 Key Factors for Scalability